Top 11 Ideas to Improve Employee Development & Growth

 Provide opportunities for employees to shadow others in roles of interest to them.
 Cross-departmental shadowing and training gives employees a better understanding of the inner workings of the company, and how their role impacts other departments.
 Once they’ve done so, let them share what they’ve learned with other team members, through avenues like a company-wide update, lecture, or newsletter.

 Taking this a step further, companies can encourage employees with specialized expertise to lead company workshops, lectures, and similar programming.
-This type of knowledge sharing creates a culture of peer-to-peer learning that lets employees shine.
+This type of knowledge-sharing creates a culture of peer-to-peer learning that lets employees shine.
 It also helps identify those with strong leadership and other valuable skills that managers may wish to cultivate.
 And for those who want to share their knowledge but are unsure how to, employers can offer a “train the trainer” course, where they learn how to design, develop, and deliver instruction to others.

 Idea 11: Get Employees Involved in Goal Setting

 Levels of motivation, engagement, and performance all go up when employees have a say.
-Instead of handing down goals, targets, and KPIs from above, ask employees for their opinion.
+Instead of handing down goals, targets, and KPIs from above, ask employees for their opinions.
 Where do they think improvements can be made?
 Are they ready to take on a new challenge?
 How can they best be supported to succeed?

 As part of that conversation, also ask employees for their input on associated learning and development initiatives.
 Which topics and forums do they think would be most beneficial?
 Employees are more likely to invest in L&D efforts when they have a say in what is offered.
 They may also contribute new ideas that the HR team has not thought of.